srimanachanta/TransradialElectromyographicProsthesis/README.md

 ```

 The OrangePi Zero2W runs Armbian.
-The following dependencies were used on board and for the C++ control code:
+The following dependencies were used on board and for the C++ control code.
+Use Miniforge3 for any dependencies not up-to-date on apt:

 ```requirements
 i2c-tools==4.3-2+b3